HGuzman-Soto/keyphrase_visualizer/README.md

 I created this application while working on research for Dr. Yudong Liu at WWU.
 Our research is concern with identifying complex words for non-native english speakers for social media text and building language learning applications.

-While building these models, we had issues with interpretable the results of our models.
-The precision, recall and F1 score do not always give us enough information regarding model performance.
+While building these models, we had issues with interpreting the results of our models.
+The precision, recall and F1 score do not always give us enough information to contextualize a model's performance.
 So I developed this tool that takes our results, and highlights the model outputs as well as expected values.

 This visual analytic tool significantly improved interpretability and debugging of our NLP models.